 12. Learn to call it “soccer” or run the risk of offending any true American in a conversation where you end up arguing which sport is the real football.

 13. Any glimpse of English food has to be purchased.
 Even if it’s something that you wouldn’t waste the calories on if you still lived in England.

 14. You will get very good at working out what 109% of prices are.
 It helps so you don’t get flustered at the till, trying to work out if you have enough money in your bank account when you’re asked to hand over more money than the tag says.

 15. Get used to having to repeat yourself several times when trying to order water in a restaurant.

 16. People from home tease you with “I’m going to be visiting your area next month, fancy a coffee?”
 Nope, sorry.
 The distance between LA and San Francisco may look like a hop, skip and a jump on a map, but really it will take me 8 hours to drive.
 I miss you friend, but not that much.

 17. Don’t expect to meet any true Californians.
-It’s a town of immigrants and anyone who was born here has packed their bags and moved on to a cheaper city.
+It’s a town of immigrants and anyone who was born here has packed their bags and moved on to a cheaper state.